-This is a County-initiated amendment to Chapter 22.22 (Affordable Housing Regulations) of Marin County Code Title 22 (Development Code) to implement certain inclusionary residential programs identified in the Countywide Plan's Housing Element.
-The proposed amendments would: (1) expand the applicability of the inclusionary housing requirements for all new residential projects resulting in two or more housing units or lots where the current ordinance applies only to new projects resulting in 10 or more residential units or lots; (2) increase the percentage of required affordable housing units for most new residential projects from 15% to 20%; (3) require that inclusionary residential units be restricted to low and very low income households and not moderate income households; and (4) require new commercial and industrial developments to provide housing for 20% of the number of employees at very low, low, and moderate incomes that would be generated by the development.
-In conjunction with this, the proposed amendments would also include expansion of the existing definitions contained in Chapter 22.130 for "Dwelling," "Dwelling Unit," and "Medical Services - Extended Care" to include units housing independent seniors, such as assisted living facilities, so that they would be subject to the inclusionary requirements.
+Hearing to consider proposed amendments to Chapters 22.22 (Affordable Housing Regulations) and 22.130 (Definitions) of Marin County Code Title 22 (Development Code) to implement programs identified in the Countywide Plan's Housing Element.
+The proposed amendments would: (1) expand the applicability of the inclusionary housing requirements for all new residential projects resulting in two or more housing units or lots where the current ordinance applies only to new projects resulting in 10 or more residential units or lots; (2) increase the percentage of required affordable housing units for new residential projects from 15% to 20%; (3) require that inclusionary residential units be affordable to low and very low income households and not moderate income households; and (4) require new non-residential developments to provide housing for 20% of the number of employees at very low, low, and moderate incomes that would be generated by the development.
+The Planning Commission will consider recommending the proposed Development Code Amendments to the Board of Supervisors for final action.